Pope removes cardinals in shake-up of Vatican bank

 Commentators and some church officials blamed him for lax oversight that led to a spate of scandals during Benedict's pontificate, including the leaking of some of the pope's personal documents by Benedict's butler.

-Bertone has defended his record saying he was the victim of "anonymous accusations and rumor mongering".
+Bertone has defended his record saying he was the victim of "anonymous accusations and rumour mongering".

 Cardinal Domenico Calcagno, head of another Vatican financial department that Italian magistrates suspect of financial irregularities and which the Vatican has asked an outside firm to audit, was also removed.

-Note: (This story was corrected to add full name of Toronto cardinal in 5th paragraph, Thomas Christopher Collins)